Performance Evaluation for Software People

 - Famous misconceptions about motivating software people

-- Team versus individual appraisals
+- Team versus individual evaluation

 - Non-monetary incentives and how they nurture intrinsic motivation